niharikavashishtha/neurl-api/README.md

 ## How to test
 I have added [PostMan collection](./POSTMAN.json) to test the APIs

+## Things I learned and used in this project

+#### Docker and docker compose
+Tools to spin up multiple containers and scaling them.
+#### Spring web REST
+SpringBoot tools for building RESTful services.
+#### Lombok
+Convenient tool for code auto-generation.
+#### Spring JPA, mysql, h2
+SpringBoot tool for JPA for accessing databse.
+#### Nginx proxy for load balancing
+Proxy server for load balancing http requests.

 ## Things to be done

 ### User API key for authorization